Bachelor of Philosophy (Honours)

 Indigenous Knowledge, History and Heritage

 How do Indigenous people view the world?
 How does Indigenous knowledge inform the world around us?
+Explore the worldview and historical experiences of Indigenous peoples in Australia as well as critically analyse Western disciplinary constructs around Indigenous knowledges and peoples.

 A major in Indonesian enables you to achieve a high level of fluency in the language and learn about the unique culture and history of the country.